yutingsdu/TransGram/README.md

 	•	g++ with C++11 support (e.g., version 9.4.0)

-	•	XGBoost — please ensure that [XGBoost][XGboost] is properly installed
+	•	XGBoost — please ensure that [XGBoost][XGBoost] is properly installed

 # 1. Installing and test